 Wayside maintains a wait list for access to Supportive Recovery Housing and accepts applications on a rolling basis.
 Successful applicants have completed a treatment program for chemical dependency with 3 months of proven sobriety.
 Preference is given to successful transitional housing or residential treatment participants and women at risk of homelessness.

-Family Unit Waitlist Status: CLOSING SHORTLY
+Family Unit Waitlist Status: OPEN

 Single Shared Unit Waitlist Status: OPEN